The Truth About Ketogenic Dieting: What to Know Before You Start

 - Stopping seizures in people with epilepsy when medicine does not work

-If you are interested in the keto diet, it is important to consult a healthcare provider first.
+If you are interested in starting a ketogenic diet, it is important to consult a healthcare provider first.
 You will need to learn to keep track of your macronutrients (macros).
 You also may want to talk to a nutritionist to help you map out your meals.1-5,7

-Keto diet plans vary in amounts of macros.
-Below is a sample daily diet for an average person who eats 2,000 calories per day.1-3,5
+Keto diet plans vary in the exact amounts of macros they require.
+Below is a sample daily breakdown for an average person who eats 2,000 calories per day.1-3,5

-Here are some types of foods keto includes:1
+Here are some types of foods this low-carb lifestyle commonly includes:1

 - Dairy products such as butter, cream, cheddar or Gouda cheese, whole-milk plain Greek yogurt, cottage cheese, and sour cream